franzbu/EnhancedSpaces.spoon/README.md

 ### Manual Resizing

 Similar to manual moving, manual resizing of windows can be initiated by positioning the cursor in virtually any area of the window.
-Be aware, though, that windows of certain applications, such as LosslessCut or Kdenlive, can behave in a stuttering and sluggish way when being resized.
-That being said, resizing works well with the usual suspects such as Safari, Google Chrome, or Finder.
+Be aware, though, that windows of certain applications can behave in a stuttering and sluggish way when being resized.

 In order to enable manual resizing, add the following lines to your `init.lua`: